3dlg-hcvc/paris/README.md

 ```

 ## Data
 We release both synthetic and real data shown in the paper [here](https://aspis.cmpt.sfu.ca/projects/paris/dataset.zip).
-After downloaded, folders `data` and `load` should be put directly under the project directory.
+Once downloaded, folders `data` and `load` should be put directly under the project directory.
+If you find it slow to download the data from our server, please try this [OneDrive](https://1sfu-my.sharepoint.com/:u:/g/personal/jla861_sfu_ca/EeEggZVIENFJm6ZEORQ8QwIBhhlY9El1amq8A9zLl0WQJA?e=Tfs0N7) link instead.
 ```
 PARIS
 ├── data                    # for GT motion and meshes